Syntaf/Oxide/README.md

 An easy-to-use and extensible GUI library for Rust terminal applications.

+**Note**: Oxide has a work-in-progress Wiki!
+Click the wiki in the menu above for details tutorials on using Oxide and more information behind the library.
+The below information is only a small excerpt from the wiki.

 ## Intro

 Oxide is an add-on extension for [rustty](https://github.com/cpjreynolds/rustty) that provides a widget based API